Renting a car in Madeira is the best way to explore this magnificent island.

 The mandatory insurance in Madeira / Portugal are:

 - unlimited third-party liability insurance – it is automatically included in the price of all car rentals.

-Tip 19 - 4 ways to purchase insurance
+Tip 19 – Should you purchase extra insurance

-- Option 1 - Use your credit card insurance/ or your own car insurance
+Option 1 – Use your credit card insurance